endocon/endocon.github.io/content-proposal/consulting.md

 		- Endo Consulting
 		- Dennis and Nolan Consulting
 		-

 	b.
 Supporting Headline

-		- Creating Apps that Increase Your Profits
+		# - Creating Apps that Increase Your Profits
-		- Creating Apps that Reach Out to your Customers
+		- Creating apps that reach out and pull in your customers

 	c.
 Reinforcement Statement

-		- Creating apps that make you more money is what we do best.
+		# - Creating apps that make you more money is what we do best.
+		- Get into the social media scene with your first smartphone app

 	d.
 Closing argument

 		- No harm in contacting us with an *idea*.
+		- Contact us.
+We want to hear your idea.

 2. Photos/Videos